diaa/apg-workshop/_entries/03-02 roles-permissions.md

 GRANT
 ```

-In order to be able to switch to another role you need to grant this permission to the current user:
+In order to be able to switch to another role you need to grant this permission to the current user.
+Replace *adminuser* with your pg admin:

 ```sh
 GRANT graham to adminuser;
 GRANT graham to adminuser;